yassakhairy28/Social-Media-App/README.md

 ## Project Description

-A web application that allows users to connect socially through features like creating posts, commenting, liking, and following other users.
+A backend service for a social media application that allows users to connect socially through features like creating posts, commenting, liking, and following other users.

 ## Main Features